mhbadiei/VAE-Based-Probabilistic-Trust-Scoring-for-License-Plate-Images/README.md

-# Probabilistic Trust Scoring for Diverse License Plate Images
+# Transformer Based Variational Probabilistic Trust Scoring for Diverse License Plate Images

 In this repo, we have attached our code which implements a **probabilistic, data-centric validation framework** designed to estimate the *pragmatic usability* of visual inputs prior to downstream recognition or OCR pipelines.